Podman

 Terminal window sed -i "s/REPLACE_ME_BY_SECRET_KEY/$(openssl rand -hex 32)/g" .envsed -i "s/REPLACE_ME_BY_JOBS_DB_PASSWORD/$(openssl rand -hex 16)/g" .envsed -i "s/REPLACE_ME_BY_JOBS_REDIS_PASSWORD/$(openssl rand -hex 16)/g" .env📋 (Optional) Add your custom CA

-If your GitLab instance is using a TLS certificate signed with your own Certificate authority (CA):
+If your GitLab instance is using a TLS certificate signed with your own Certificate authority (CA), add the CA certificate file in the appropriate directory.

 📄 Prepare podman for launch